Skip to content

 • Cloud-side AI sanitization analysis.
 Run sensitive-column detection server-side, per organization, so a shared analysis and generated sanitization query are available to your whole team — using either a per-organization Anthropic key or the deployment’s shared key.

 Cloud-aware commands only do anything when cloud is configured.
-Until you set a cloud URL and credentials, those commands explain that cloud is not configured and exit cleanly, while every standalone command keeps working.
+Until you set a cloud URL and credentials, those commands explain that cloud is not configured and exit cleanly.

 The two storage pathways live side by side.
 Plain push/pull use a local storage profile (your own bucket).
 Adding the --cloud flag opts a single command into the cloud pathway instead: